 A famous brand for pet equipment, MidWest offers a quality playpen for dogs with double-latch door access, ground anchors, and corner stabilizers.

-This is a solid and sturdy equipment that, for all the travellers amongst you, folds nearly flat.
+This is a solid and sturdy equipment that, for all the travelers amongst you, folds nearly flat.
 There is no bag or packaging, so it will have to be transported as is if you go on the road.

 There are 5 different heights available for the panels: 24in, 30in, 36in, 42in and 48in.
 As always, go for taller than you think, simply to be on the safe side.